silicium14/logtales/README.md

 - Click on `Fetch data` to get events and plot them

 ## Configure
-- Set the `file` value in the `:back` config in `back/config/config.exs` to the path of your log file
+- Set the `file` value in the `:logtales` config in `back/config/config.exs` to the path of your log file
-- Set the `regex` value in the `:back` config in `back/config/config.exs`.
+- Set the `regex` value in the `:logtales` config in `back/config/config.exs`.
 This is an elixir regex that *must* contain three named capture groups: date, item and content.
 It is used for both filtering log events and finding the date, item and content of event that will be displayed.
 For example, for a log whose lines are like
 ```
 [2017-01-01 23:00:00] [an item] blah blah blah
 [2017-01-02 00:05:00] [another item] blah blah blah